rbotafogo/galaaz/blogs/ruby_plot/ruby_plot.md

 This article shows how Ruby can use R's ggplot2 library tranparantly, and bring to Ruby the power of high quality scientific plotting.  it also shows that migrating from R to Ruby with Galaaz is a matter of small syntactic changes.
-Using Ruby, the R developer can use all its powerful OO features.
+Using Ruby, the R developer can use all of Ruby's powerful OO features.
 It also becomes much easier to move code from the analysis phase to the production phase.

 In this article we will explore the R ToothGrowth dataset.
 In doing so, we will